Arkansas State Guard

 The Arkansas State Guard was the official state defense force of the state of Arkansas during World War II.
 The Arkansas State Guard was created to fulfill the state missions of the Arkansas National Guard while the National Guard was deployed abroad during World War II.
 As a military unit trained and funded solely by the state, it was immune to federal activation and deployment, unlike the National Guard.
 As a part of the official militia of the state of Arkansas, it traces its roots back to the militias which fell under state authority prior to the Militia Act of 1903.
 The Arkansas State Guard is currently inactive following deactivation after the end of World War II; however, the legal framework for a state defense force still exists, making future reactivation of the Arkansas State Guard by the Arkansas General Assembly legally permissible.

 History of predecessor organizations

 Prior to the creation of the dual federal and state National Guard present today, state and territory militias were largely responsible for national defense.
 The military of Arkansas was organized as the Arkansas Territorial Militia until the American Civil War.

 American Civil War

 During the American Civil War, Arkansas provided both Confederate units and Union units for the war effort.
-The Union regiments were composed of both southern Unionists and freed Alabama slaves organized into Union units.
+The Union regiments were composed of both southern Unionists and freed Arkansas slaves organized into Union units.